Golden Retriever: Temperament

-The Golden Retriever is considered an intelligent, gentle natured and very affectionate breed of dog.
-As is typical with retriever breeds, the breed is generally calm and biddable, being very easy to train and extremely keen to please their master.
-The breed is known to make excellent pets and family dogs, being generally extremely tolerant of children and keen to accompany any member of the family in a range of activities.
+The Golden Retriever is considered an intelligent, gentle-natured, and very affectionate breed.
+As is typical with retriever breeds, the breed is generally calm and biddable, being very easy to train and extremely keen to please their humans.
+The breed is known to make excellent pets and family dogs, being generally extremely tolerant of children and keen to accompany any family member in a range of activities.
 Due to their affable natures, the breed is often completely devoid of guarding instincts.
 However, there have also been reports of some very aggressive Golden Retrievers in certain lineages.
-It has been suggested that these variations in aggression are partially caused by genetic factors.
+It has been suggested that genetic factors partially cause these variations in aggression.

-The breed usually retains many of their gundog traits and instincts including an excellent sense of smell and a strong instinct to retrieve; even among those not trained as gundogs it is typical for Golden Retrievers to present their owners with toys or other objects.
-Compared to other retriever breeds the Golden Retriever is typically quite slow to mature.
+The breed usually retains many of its gundog traits and instincts, including an excellent sense of smell and a strong instinct to retrieve; even among those not trained as gundogs, it is typical for Golden Retrievers to present their owners with toys or other objects.
+Compared to other retriever breeds, the Golden Retriever is typically quite slow to mature.

 Health

-A 2024 UK study found a life expectancy of 13.2 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2024 UK study found a median life expectancy (95% CI) of 13.2 (13.1–13.2) years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 A 2024 Italian study found a life expectancy of 10 years for the breed compared to 10 years overall.
 A 2005 Swedish study found that 22% of Golden Retrievers died by the age of 10, less than the overall rate of 35% of dogs dying by the age of 10.

 The breed is unusually prone to cancer, with one United States study finding cancer to be the cause of death in approximately 50% of the population, the second highest in the study.
 Several European studies found a much lower prevalence (20–39%), which may reflect the significant genetic divergence between the American and European populations.
-They are especially prone to hemangiosarcoma and lymphoma, with an estimated lifetime risk of one in five for the former and one in eight for the latter.
+They are especially prone to haemangiosarcoma and lymphoma, with an estimated lifetime risk of one in five for the former and one in eight for the latter.
+The breed is also the subject of the Golden Retriever Lifetime Study, a long-term prospective research project conducted by the Morris Animal Foundation to investigate cancer and other diseases in dogs.

 The high prevalence of cancer deaths among Golden Retrievers may partly represent a lack of other congenital diseases.
-One UK study found the risk of metastatic neoplasia in the breed to be 4.86 times higher than other dogs.
+One UK study found the odds (95% CI) of metastatic neoplasia in the breed to be 4.86 (2.48–9.50) times greater than the odds of metastatic neoplasia in a large control population of dogs with Petlog microchips in the country.

-The Golden Retriever has a genetic predisposition to primary hypothyroidism; a review of 5 different studies found Golden Retrievers to make up 17% of cases.
+The Golden Retriever has a genetic predisposition to primary hypothyroidism; a 2015 review of 5 studies found that Golden Retrievers accounted for 17% of cases.

 Nonepidermolytic ichthyosis is caused by an autosomal recessive trait in the Golden Retriever.
 A mutation in the PNPLA1 gene is responsible.